pilcrowonpaper/corsica/README.md

 ## Contributing

-Why, thank you!
+Well, thank you for considering!
 I have 0 experience in open-source and managing packages, so any help will be appreciated!